roshan8p/buildingBytes/README.md

 # buildingBytes
 Turning algorithm into Codes....
-This is the Read me associated with building bytes
+This is the Read me associated with bytesEdits